 In this article, we will help you manage the inflationary pressure on goods and services in Dubai by highlighting various hacks you can use to save money on your expenses.

 However, as with most things related to cash flow, what you do with your money is a highly personal matter and should be determined based on your specific financial goals.
 In other words, what might be a potent money-saving hack for one person may not be suitable for another.

-Understanding this, we set out to survey the full range of savings possibilities out there by asking the Sarwa team to tell us above their favorite savings hacks.
+Understanding this, we set out to survey the full range of savings possibilities out there by asking the Sarwa team to tell us about their favourite savings hacks.
 The resulting list aims to inform our readers how to start saving money in Dubai like a local.

 Our team is particularly suitable sample size for such a survey.
-Sarwa includes a diverse cross-section of Dubai residents, some of which have been here for many years; others that recently arrived.
+Sarwa includes a diverse cross-section of Dubai residents, some of which have been here for many years, as well as others that recently arrived.

 In essence, the Sarwa team highlighted that:

 - Saving hacks are best applied as methods that help reduce expenditures, the easiest and fastest ways to grow your investable income.